IsaMorphic/ChosenFewFX/Installer/INSTALL_README.md

 >
 > The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 Chosen Few Software licenses Chosen Few FX's code and binaries under the GNU General Public License.
-A copy of it will reside in the same directory as the aforementioned 'OFX-SUPPORT.md' in a file of the name 'LICENSE.md'
+A copy of it will reside in the `ChosenFewFX.ofx.bundle` folder in a file of the name `LICENSE.md`.

 Thanks for reading, and have fun.
 ~Yodadude2003